 Advice and guidance is administered through the weekly tutorial system, alongside specialist presentations and workshops.
 Applicants for Medicine, Veterinary Science and Dentistry (plus other vocational courses) attend weekly extension classes.
 The Oxbridge group, launched in the January of the Deputy Grecian year, meets weekly and follows a structured preparation programme.
 Each department assists in providing one to one subject-specific guidance to students seeking to read their subject at university.

 The Careers Department organises the My Uni Choices profile which all Deputy Grecians undertake in the Lent term.

 In the Summer term the Deputy Grecians attend the Apply Day.
 This event focuses on the practicality of university applications, writing personal statements, creating a UCAS profile, relevant courses and institutions.

-When pupils return in the Michaelmas term as Grecians (Year 13 pupils), pupils and parents are invited to attend a presentation on the graduate market.
-At this point in the year the focus is on completing the UCAS cycle by November; pupils are encouraged to discuss their preferences with their tutors.
-The department is also preparing pupils for the university admissions tests and interviews.
+When students return in the Michaelmas term as Grecians (Year 13 students), students and parents are invited to attend a presentation on the graduate market.
+At this point in the year the focus is on completing the UCAS cycle by November; students are encouraged to discuss their preferences with their tutors.
+The department is also preparing students for the university admissions tests and interviews.

 We offer a unique experience for our Sixth Form students, and academic study is combined with a diverse broader curricular programme which offers an enormous range of activities, clubs and societies including the Duke of Edinburgh’s Award, Young Enterprise, Model United Nations, CCF, debating, public speaking and so much more.